Thermomagnetic Anomalies by Magnonic Criticality in Ultracold Atomic Transport

-Recent investigations have seen a surge of interest in the field of spin transport using ultracold atoms~\cite{enss2019universal}, with studies revealing intriguing behaviors such as spin diffusivity in a strongly-interacting Fermi gas~\cite{sommer2011universal,sommer2011spin} and super-exchange dynamics in a Mott state realized with ultracold atoms in an optical lattice~\cite{Nichols2019}.
+Recent investigations have seen a surge of interest in the field of spin transport using ultracold atoms~\cite{enss2019universal}, with studies revealing intriguing behaviors such as spin diffusivity in a strongly-interacting Fermi gas~\cite{sommer2011universal,sommer2011spin} and super-exchange dynamics in Mott states realized with ultracold atoms in optical lattices~\cite{Nichols2019,Fukuhara2013-jv,Fukuhara2013-tj,Hild2014-hy,Jepsen2020-fg,Jepsen2021-ew,Jepsen2022-sf,Wei2022-qx}.
 In light of the advanced methodologies now available for investigating spin transport, and in conjunction with the progress made in heat engine research mentioned earlier, there is an increasing impetus to study thermomagnetism, a realm where spin and heat flows intersect in two-terminal systems.
 In solid-state systems, these intersecting non-equilibrium phenomena form a unique field known as `spin caloritronics'~\cite{bauer2012spin}, where efficient spin-heat conversion mechanisms are actively examined from both theoretical and experimental perspectives~\cite{uchida2008observation,jaworski2010observation,uchida2010spin,xiao2010theory,adachi2011linear,adachi2013theory,ohnuma2017theory,matsuo2018spin,kato2019microscopic}.
 For instance, spin-heat transport phenomena at magnetic interfaces of junction systems comprised of magnetic materials and thin metal films are being energetically explored.
 However, these solid-state systems pose substantial challenges for the pursuit of efficient spin-heat conversion conditions due to complex factors such as interface disorder, various impurity scatterings, and relaxation processes mediated by phonons.
 In stark contrast, the ultracold atom systems provide an ideal platform for exploring spin-heat transport without such complex factors.
+Indeed, bulk spin transport in ferromagnetic Heisenberg models has recently been explored in experiments of ultracold atoms~\cite{Fukuhara2013-jv,Fukuhara2013-tj,Hild2014-hy,Jepsen2020-fg,Jepsen2021-ew,Jepsen2022-sf,Wei2022-qx}.